basho/basho_docs/content/riak/kv/2.0.4/developing/app-guide/advanced-mapreduce.md

 standard part of an application.
-There are often ways to model data such that dynamic queries become single key retrievals, which are dramatically faster and more reliable in Riak, and tools such as Riak Search and 2i are simpler to use and may place less strain on a cluster.
+There are often ways to model data such that dynamic queries become single key retrievals, which are dramatically faster and more reliable in Riak, and tools such as Riak search and 2i are simpler to use and may place less strain on a cluster.

 ### R=1